 Georgia and Armenia

-Other countries that neighbour the EU to the East are also plainly feeling the economic impacts of the war.
+Other countries in our eastern neighbourhood are also impacted significantly by the economic consequences of the war.
 Revenues from exports to Russia have been lost, while food prices are rising.
 That is why additional support was provided to Georgia in order to help mitigate the social and economic consequences of the war.
 Bilateral development cooperation with Armenia was resumed.

 Global impacts of the war